mahmoud/sedimental/entries/introducing_montage.md

 using Lithoxyl.
 On the frontend, Angular.js provides a responsive user experience with a familiar feel.

+The code is free and open to contributions on GitHub, of course.

 # New frontiers

 Without a doubt, Montage was much more of a success than we had